 - Other drawings or paintings

-We started with shaving cream marbling and then used the beautiful marbled paper to make a slew of Valentine crafts, including cards, notebooks, and garlands.
+This time we started with shaving cream marbling and then used the beautiful marbled paper to make a slew of Valentine crafts, including cards, notebooks, and garlands.

-10 Valentine Crafts from Process Art
+10 Valentine Craft Ideas from Process Art

 First, we punched hearts out of our marbled paper with a new 2-inch paper heart punch that I bought at the craft store (AC Moore) the other day.
 (I am linking to a similar one on Amazon so you can see the details and in case you want to order one.)